CORNERSTONE RESEARCH indices of securities class action filings characterize the intensity of securities litigation activity through time.

 The dollar value change in the defendant firm's market capitalization from the trading day with the highest market capitalization during the class period to the trading day immediately following the end of the class period.*

 The number of days between the end of class periods and the filing dates.

-The number of filings against issuers headquartered outside of the United States relative to total filings.
+The number of filings against non-U.S. issuers (companies headquartered outside the United States) relative to total filings.